 If you’re strapped on budget, Pat Flynn of SmartPassiveIncome.com has you covered.

 He’s got free content and podcast episodes on any question you can have.
 He addresses almost every type of online business model out there and how to get going.
-He also has paid courses you can go through if you want to take the extra step (but you don’t have to).
-Pat is a leader in the field because of his honesty online.
+He also has paid courses you can go through if you want to take it to the next level (but you don’t have to pay to get results from his content).
+Pat is a leader in the field with a long track record because of his honesty online.
 He publishes monthly income reports which average in the six figures in net earnings.

 Freedym is a membership site that costs a dollar a day.
 It has up-to-date content on any possible topic you can address on how to make money online with an online business and a heap of exclusive guest experts.